bchenley/MachineLearningPortfolio/BiomedicalImaging/README.md

 ## Overview

 The BiomedicalImaging project performs semantic segmentation on MRI data from brain cancer patients.
-The data is obtained from the Medical Segmentation Decathlon [http://medicaldecathlon.com/].
+The data is obtained from the [Medical Segmentation Decathlon](http://medicaldecathlon.com/).
 Specifically, we obtain the T1, T1c, T2, and FLAIR from a subset of patients in the "Task01_BrainTumor.tar" file.
 We employ Pytorch to develop various models for the segmentation task and evaluate the results.

 ## Prerequisites